Picul: History

 Following Spanish, Portuguese, British and most especially the Dutch colonial maritime trade, the term picul was both a convenient unit, and a lingua franca unit that was widely understood and employed by other Austronesians (in modern Malaysia and the Philippines) and their centuries-old trading relations with Indians, Chinese and Arabs.
 It remained a convenient reference unit for many commercial trade journals in the 19th century.
 One example is Hunts Merchant Magazine of 1859 giving detailed tables of expected prices of various commodities, such as coffee, e.g. one picul of Javanese coffee could be expected to be bought from 8 to 8.50 Spanish dollars in Batavia and Singapore.

 Definitions

 As for any traditional measurement unit, the exact definition of the picul varied historically and regionally.

-In imperial China and later, the unit was used for a measure equivalent to 100 catties.
+In imperial China and later, the unit shi/dan (picul) was used for a measure equivalent to 120 catties.
+This conversion was kept until the 1930 Chinese unit reform, which defined a market-catty of exactly 0.5 kilograms and a market-picul of exactly 50 kilograms.
+See Chinese units of measurement#Mass units in the Republic of China since 1930.

 In 1831, the Dutch East Indies authorities acknowledged local variances in the definition of the pikul.

-In Hong Kong, one picul was defined in Ordinance No. 22 of 1844 as 133 1/3 avoirdupois pounds.
+In Hong Kong, one picul was defined in Ordinance No. 22 of 1844 as 133 1/3 avoirdupois pounds, exactly 100 catties.
 The modern definition is exactly 60.478982 kilograms.